Written by Dr. Bhavya

 4. Blood Pressure Changes

 If you see changes in your blood pressure with UTI symptoms, immediate attention is required.
-This symptom can mean either of the two things; body is under severe dehydration or the infection has spread to your nephrons (urine filtration system inside your kidneys).
+This symptom can mean either of two things: the body is under severe dehydration, or the infection has spread to your nephrons (urine filtration system inside your kidneys).
 The change in water to electrolyte balance in your kidney can lead to blood pressure changes.

 5. Confusion and Disorientation